Skip to Main Content

 Congrats!

-You're ready to move on to learning how to do online chats, which means you should also have access to the the Reference Team.
-See Karlene or Brittany about getting you added!
+You're ready to have access to the the Reference Team.
+See Karlene or Kristen about getting you added!
 This will allow you to know what the librarians are up to and who is on shift (or if someone trades a shift).

 The Evaluation Tab to the left has a few forms you will need to start using at this point.